jerrycyip/evaluate-news-nlp/README.md

 The following loaders and plugins were installed for development, with Service Workers installed for production only.
 (Choose the necessary installation for your development mode and preferences)
-- (Babel: for transpiling ECMA2016+ JavaScript to standard JavaScript) npm i -D @babel/core @babel/preset-env babel-loader
+- (Babel: for transpiling ECMA2016+ JavaScript to standard JavaScript)\
+    npm i -D @babel/core @babel/preset-env babel-loader
-- (For creating separate designated css file that is transpiled from SASS) npm i -D style-loader node-sass css-loader sass-loader
+- (For creating separate designated css file that is transpiled from SASS)\
+    npm i -D style-loader node-sass css-loader sass-loader
-- (To automate replacement of 'dist' folder with new bundled assets each time we rerun webpack build scripts) npm i -D clean-webpack-plugin
+- (To automate replacement of 'dist' folder with new bundled assets each time we rerun webpack build scripts)\
+    npm i -D clean-webpack-plugin
-- (For automatically including reference to bundled Javascript bundle in a script tag in html file for us) npm i -D html-webpack-plugin
+- (For automatically including reference to bundled Javascript bundle in a script tag in html file for us)\
-(For css file minification for performance and website load size management) npm i -D mini-css-extract-plugin npm i -D optimize-css-assets-webpack-plugin terser-webpack-plugin Also install the following npm packages that are used by the express server: npm i --save path npm i --save body-parser npm i --save cors install fetch-node (or axios) for api fetch requests to MeaningCloud's APIs npm i fetch-node --save-dev
+    npm i -D html-webpack-plugin
+- (For css file minification for performance and website load size management)\
+    npm i -D mini-css-extract-plugin
+    npm i -D optimize-css-assets-webpack-plugin terser-webpack-plugin
+- Install the following npm packages that are used by the express server:\
+    npm i --save path\
+    npm i --save body-parser\
+    npm i --save cors\
+- Install fetch-node (or axios) for api fetch requests to MeaningCloud's APIs\
+    npm i fetch-node --save-dev

 ## Setting up the API